Derek327783/TechJam/README.md

 - This dataset consists of 400 audio files from each genre as well as a csv file that describes the emotions evoked by each audio snippet.
 The emotions were curated from various users.
 - The [link](https://www2.projects.science.uu.nl/memotion/emotifydata/) is provided.
 ## 2.3.
 Self-Labelled Dataset
+- Currently the fine tuned LoRA stable diffusion model utilises the MelBench dataset, but results were not satisfactory, thus utilising on custom dataset in progress.
+- Link to the Mel Bench dataset as well as the model it was made for can be found [here](https://schowdhury671.github.io/melfusion_cvpr2024/).

 # 3. Models
 ## 3.1.
 Genre Classifier Model
 - This model uses the GTZAN dataset.